How to Detox From Ice at Home

 Life skills counseling: Individuals will learn various recovery skills that will help reinforce their ability to stay on track.
 These might include coping skills, anger management skills, conflict resolution skills, communication skills, and more.
 Case management can help coordinate various social services that may be needed in early recovery, such as housing, social services, legal services, or employment services.

 Continuing care services: After completion of the rehab program, individuals are encouraged to access aftercare services.
 These include 12-step meetings, such as N.A., weekly therapy sessions, and sober living housing.
-Continuing care efforts are essential if sobriety is to be maintained, especially in the early months of recovery.
+Continuing care efforts are crucial for maintaining sobriety, particularly during the early stages of recovery.

 Individuals who cannot take an extended leave from work or child-rearing responsibilities may need to access an intensive outpatient program (IOP).
 The outpatient option is not ideal for someone with an ice addiction, however, it is available for those for whom residential care is not an option.
 Outpatient programming provides the flexibility that allows the individual to remain employed during treatment, which lasts 3-6 months, and many outpatient programs now offer evening classes.
 Also, the individual is free to live at home, versus in a rehab facility, which can substantially reduce the costs of treatment.